News

 Victor Ray in The Nation: "Florida Man Calls the Thought Police"

-Victor Ray wrote an article published in The Nation about Florida Governor Rick DeSantis's recent demand for information from college educators on “programs and initiatives” focused on diversity, equity, and inclusion or “critical race theory” at Florida’s 12 public universities.
+Victor Ray wrote an article published in The Nation about Florida Governor Rick DeSantis's recent demand for information from college educators on “programs and initiatives” focused on “critical race theory” at Florida’s 12 public universities.

 Louise Seamster Files Amicus Brief in Biden v Nebraska Case on Student Debt Relief